ADD CONDITION

 Patient Counseling

 Before using the medication, patients should be encouraged to ask a doctor if they have a cough that occurs with excessive phlegm (mucus) or if they have a chronic cough associated with conditions such as smoking, asthma, or emphysema.
-This precaution is important to ensure the safe and effective use of the medication.
+This will help ensure safe and effective use of the medication.

 Storage and Handling